Doka LCA - Environmental Humour

 Cartoon by Johann Mayr (Germany)

-Aerosols Santa's Moral Win or Loose
+Aerosols Santa's Moral Advertising and reality Win or Loose

 Cartoons from the 70's by the brilliant Ron Cobb (USA & Australia)